 Surprisingly, the police did not arrest anyone involved in this incident.
 This is unusual considering the zero-tolerance attitude with regard to the policing of foreigners in Japan.
 The video clearly shows Japanese citizens and police being assaulted, yet no arrests?
 Does this indicate shrewd diplomatic reserve, or were the police too intimidated to take proper and appropriate action?

 Kurds have been coming to Japan to escape persecution by the Turkish government since the 1990s.
 It is estimated there are between 700—1,000 Turkish Kurds in Japan, over 80% of whom have concentrated themselves in the Kawaguchi and Warabi areas of Saitama Prefecture just outside Tokyo.
 Rather than integrating into Japanese society, these groups are banding together and taking over entire neighborhoods in an area that has come to be known as “Warabistan.”
-Here is a short clip of a New Year’s festival held there in 2014:
+Here is a clip of a New Year’s festival held there in 2015:

 Almost none of the Kurdish immigrants in Japan have been granted refugee status.
 Instead, they have either married Japanese citizens or been granted Special Permission to Stay in Japan (a resident status given to illegal immigrants or those who overstay their residence visa).
 The majority of Kurds in Japan are from Turkey.
 The next largest group of Kurds hails from Iran, and the conflicts in Iraq and Syria have resulted in an influx of Kurds from those countries, as well.